 While my fervor for mixtape-making and my adamance in using it as a means for documenting life may seem excessive, I insist that every single human with a music service and a streaming device should be making copious amounts of playlists, as well (although the superior service in question is absolutely Spotify—no matter.)
 It is therapeutic and easy, allowing you to creatively chronicle your day/week/life without the pressure of composing something that you would actually want to go back and read, sans cringe.
 Instead, perfectionism dissipates with every added song: there’s no need for eloquence when the lyrics have already been written!
 Like a sonic scrapbook, you can hit shuffle your cleverly titled, carefully curated selection and be immediately brought back to the sounds, feelings, and memories that typified any season of life, from the mundane nature of life in quarantine to the extraordinary reality of simply existing.
 During a literal pandemic.

 And so, dear reader, if you and your journal are still on good terms, more power to you; in fact, I envy you, as does my pitiful pile of hollow notebooks.
 But if you are like me, seeking a different mechanism for commemorating your life–and I promise that yours is one worth commemorating–I implore you to indulge in the joys of perpetual playlist making.

-Perhaps I’ll hallmark this week with a playlist about this blog post about playlists.
+Now, perhaps I’ll hallmark this week with a playlist about writing this blog post about playlists.